MacinME/Pod-request-access-landing/README.md

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) - It's a very useful documentation when it comes to HTML, CSS and JavaScript issues.
-- [](https://www.tutorialspoint.com/how-to-validate-email-address-using-regexp-in-javascript) - This is an amazing article which helped me understand how regular expression works to validate emails
+- [Totorials Point](https://www.tutorialspoint.com/how-to-validate-email-address-using-regexp-in-javascript) - This is an amazing article which helped me understand how regular expression works to validate emails

 ## Author